ShaharBlitzer/Window/README.md

 # Project Documentation

+## Goal

+The system is designed to allow users to view the current state of all endpoints and the number of malicious files detected.

 ## Overview

+The environment consists of:

+- **Backend Service**: Responsible for managing the state of endpoints, processing file hash checks, and providing services to both endpoints and users.
+- **Frontend Application**: Offers a user-friendly interface to display and manage the endpoint data.

-This project consists of a backend service and a frontend application designed to manage and analyze endpoint data in real-time.
+- This project consists of a backend service and a frontend application designed to manage and analyze endpoint data in real-time.
 The system uses Docker for containerized deployment and is built with Node.js for the backend and React for the frontend.

 ---